jeju5/management/cs/aws/aws_developer.md

         * single port mapping
         * hard-coded port mapping.
 No flexibility for multi-task.
         * HTTP, HTTPS, TCP, SSL. doesn't look at the request.
+        * Health Check
+          * You can make load balanceer ping health check for their availability.
+          * InService (means healthy), OutofService (means unhealthy)
+          * If enabled, The load balancer performs health checks on all registered instances, whether the instance is in a healthy state or an unhealthy state.
+        * When creating Classic Load Balancer facing Internet, always resolve DNS name and use it.
+Never use IP address because it may change.
+        * path based routing is based on hostname & url-path.
+(URL = hostname:port/path)

+The load balancer routes requests only to the healthy instances.
+When the load balancer determines that an instance is unhealthy, it stops routing requests to that instance
     * when your load balancer fails, it throws 504 error (Gateway timeout)
     * x-forwarded-for header
       * Requester (Public IP) -> DNS -> Load Balancer -> Application Server